barab2002/Colman-Web-Assignment1/README.md

 ### Method 1: Docker (Recommended)

-The easiest way to run the project.
-This starts both the API and a MongoDB instance.
+The easiest way to run the full stack (App + MongoDB).

 ```bash
 # Build and start the containers